Skip to content

 Description of Caltha palustris (Marsh Marigold)

-The flowers of the Marsh Marigold are a valuable source of nectar.
-When they bloom in early spring, there are not many other flowers around.
+Benefits for Wildlife The flowers of the Marsh Marigold are a valuable source of nectar.
 This makes them a crucial food source for emerging bumblebees, hoverflies, and other pollinators.
-The dense clumps of leaves also provide shelter for small creatures like frogs and newts.